Commissioners approve grant aiding domestic violence victims

 November is only halfway through and they already have approved funding for domestic violence victims, appointed Michael Clark to the law library board and approved the sale and purchase of vehicles between the Solid Waste Management District and the county auditor, just to name a few things.
-They also listened to a number of reports, including an OSU semi-annual report from Mike Gastier and a bi-monthly report from Pete Welch.
+They also listened to a number of reports, including a semi-annual report from OSU Extension educator Mike Gastier and a bi-monthly report from the Solid Waste Management District’s Pete Welch.

 On Nov.
 3, they approved an application for a grant benefitting domestic violence victims in 2017.